 5 Examples of Dangerous WhatsApp Phishing Attacks

-With over 2 billion users, WhatsApp has undoubtedly become an integral part of our everyday communication.
-But as with any popular platform, it also became a fertile ground for cybercriminals, leading to a surge in WhatsApp phishing attacks.
-Whatsapp use in the workplace has increased significantly in recent years as it is easy to send messages and its safety features such as end-to-end encryption on both mobile and PC.
+With over 2 billion users who use WhatsApp, WhatsApp has undoubtedly become an integral part of our everyday communication.
+But as with any popular platform, it also became a fertile ground for cybercriminals, leading to a surge in WhatsApp attacks.
+Its use in the workplace has increased significantly in recent years as it is easy to send messages and whatsapp provides safety features such as end-to-end encryption on both mobile and PC as well as on WhatsApp web.

 What is a WhatsApp Phishing Attack?

-Phishing attacks on WhatsApp involve scams where fraudsters trick users into giving up sensitive information like passwords, credit card numbers, or bank details.
+Attacks on such platforms involve scams where fraudsters fool users into giving up sensitive details like passwords, credit card numbers, or bank details.

 They may impersonate a trusted entity or create a sense of urgency, preying on unsuspecting users.

-As a result, the success rate of these WhatsApp phishing scams has significantly risen.
+As a result, the success rate of these scams has significantly risen.

 How does the WhatsApp phishing scam work?

-Attackers use common phishing techniques and tactics to trick users into divulging personal or corporate information.
+\Attackers use common social engineering techniques and tactics to trap users into divulging personal or corporate information.

-Attackers impersonate be CEO or any trusted member and impose a sense of emergency while sending such WhatsApp messages.
+Attackers impersonate the CEO or any trusted member and impose a sense of emergency while sending such messages.
 In recent times there has been an increase in unknown Whatsapp calls with such motives.

-Attackers craft different types of messages such as Mom and Dad impersonation, Friend impersonation verification code scams, etc.
+Attackers craft different types of messages such as Mom and Dad requesting money, mimicking friends for verification code scams or financial assistance, etc.

-Most of the time the users fall victim to such WhatsApp phishing attacks as they tend to be messages from trusted parties.
+Most of the time the users fall victim to such attacks as they tend to be messages from trusted parties.

 Why are WhatsApp Users Targeted?

-Given its user base and the trust people place in the platform, it’s no surprise that WhatsApp has become a favorite tool for fraudsters.
-Cybercriminals go where the numbers are, and WhatsApp provides an abundant pool of potential victims.
+Given its user base and the trust people place in the platform, it’s no surprise that this chat platform has become a favorite tool for fraudsters.
+Cybercriminals go where the numbers are, and the platform provides an abundant pool of potential victims.

-Due to its widespread usage, WhatsApp has become increasingly favored by fraudsters.
+Due to its widespread usage, it has become increasingly favored by fraudsters.

 This popularity is precisely why the Fraud Help Desk now receives approximately one thousand reports each month regarding fraudulent activities on the platform.